IQSS/iqss-metrics-backend/README.md

 ## Running
 make build run

-build: Installs pre-requisite libraries and git pull iqss-metrics-dashboard and
+`build`: Installs pre-requisite libraries and git pull iqss-metrics-dashboard and

-run: Runs the processing.
-Files updated in ./out which is symlink into iqss-metrics-dashboard repo ... at this point look around at out or do a git diff in ./iqss-metrics-dashboard to see if its good...
+`run`: Runs the processing.
+Files updated in ./out which is symlink into iqss-metrics-dashboard repo

+At this point look around at out or do a git diff in ./iqss-metrics-dashboard to see if its good...
 This part will be automatic after Erik confirms.

-clean: Removes all above.
+`clean`: Removes all above.